solodit/solodit_content/README.md

         - size: 450px * 225px
         - Put the name of your site at the right side of logo.
         - background color: #292634
-        - logo color: #a4a4a4
+        - logo color: #BBBABD
-        - name text color: #ffffff
+        - name text color: #BBBABD
 ### To add a report from an existing audit firm, please follow these steps:
 - Ensure that the report is correctly formatted.
 You can refer to the [Cyfrin reports](./reports/Cyfrin) as an example.
 - Properly name the report file (`{Date}-{Protocol}.md`) and place it in the appropriate folder.